 Cats ARE Badass Adorable.
 Humans just notice the adorable part more often than the badass part.

 Some articles have described cats as not being truly domesticated.
 This makes sense.
 If your cat leaves home, he or she has a great chance of being able to survive in the wild hunting things like a furry little Rambo.
 Your chihuahua, not so much. note Cats are domesticated, but not nearly on the same level of dogs.
 Unlike with dogs and livestock animals, humans never actually made an active effort to domesticate cats.
 When agriculture was developed, humans were able to store food for long periods of times.
 This attracted rodents like mice and rats.
 The cats learned that where there were humans, there were mice, so cats came by to eat and only tolerated the humans.
 Humans only tolerated the cats because cats killed rodents that otherwise would've wiped out the food supply.
+Also cats, being obligate carnivores, were not interested in the food stores that were attracting the rodents.

 Sand cats, a particular variety of small cats found in the desert, and one that looks much like domestic cats.
 Just look at them!◊ How could that not give off both a "badass" vibe and an "adorable" vibe at the same time?